What is ISO 15118?

 ISO 15118 makes this process more accessible thanks to the Plug & Charge functionality.
 As the name implies, with Plug & Charge, EV drivers can simply plug into a CP, and authorization and authentication happen automatically.
 This works because after initial set-up, the EV stores information about the driver, which is then automatically shared with the CP so charging can begin immediately.

-Where EV charging is concerned, smart charging establishes two-way communication between the EV and CP to set charging speeds and schedules.
-Put simply, the electric car sends data about how much electricity it needs to the CP and by what time.
-In turn, the CP calculates how much energy it needs to release to the EV to efficiently and effectively meet the required time and state of charge (SOC).
+ISO 15118 enables smart charging by establishing two-way communication between the EV and charge point to set charging speeds and schedules.
+The EV sends data about how much electricity it needs and by what time.
+The charge point then calculates how much energy it needs to deliver to efficiently meet the required time and state of charge (SOC) — optimising for factors like electricity tariffs and grid load.

 Data security is an essential consideration in EV charging.
 Data exchange is protected within the EV ecosystem by using cryptographic layers added on top of hardware and software solutions.
 ISO 15118, on the other hand, has built-in security measures, meaning that ad-hoc data security is unnecessary when using this protocol.
 It handles data protection on several levels—through authentication, authorization, and data encryption.